techomax/techomax.github.io/_includes/pages/privacy-en.md

 **Place of processing:** United States of America

 ---
-Latest update: 22 March 2019
+Latest update: 31 October 2019